Rabat - On Thursday July 23rd, the Moroccan people commemorated the 16th anniversary of the passing of King Hassan II.

 4- In death, as in life, King Hassan II was able to bring together old foes to find common ground

 During his life, King Hassan II acted as a go-between Egyptian-Israeli efforts to make peace and to prolong the life of his 300-year-old dynasty in the midst of an era when monarchies in Libya, Egypt, Iraq, and Iran fell to socialist revolutions or the force of militant Islam.

 In Chad (1984), he aided negotiations between France and Libya.
 Furthermore, he presided over the Al Qods Committee for the settlement of the status of Jerusalem.
 He discussed this during his visit to the Vatican in 1980 and during that of Pope John Paul II in Morocco in 1985.

 The late King continued bringing enemies together into common ground, even after his death.

-Hassan II’s funeral brought together Israeli Prime Minister Ehud Barak and President Ezer Weizman along with leaders from Arab nations, pointing trust that Hassan’s son, now King Mohamed VI, would follow his lead as peacemaker.
+King Hassan II’s funeral brought together Israeli Prime Minister Ehud Barak and President Ezer Weizman along with leaders from Arab nations, pointing trust that King Hassan II’s son, now King Mohammed VI, would follow his lead as peacemaker.